-The program in Photography combines a selection of courses in the studio arts with a concentration in the art and techniques of photography, both darkroom and digital.
+The program in Photography combines a selection of courses in the studio arts with a concentration in the art and techniques of photography.
 The Photography concentration prepares student for careers as commercial or studio photographers as well as for further growth and study in graduate school.